-Drivers in all lanes travelling in the same direction as the lane or emergency lane where the emergency or incident response vehicles with flashing lights are stopped will be required to slow down and travel at no more than 40km/h when passing.
+Drivers in ALL lanes travelling in the same direction as the lane or emergency lane where the emergency or incident response vehicles with flashing lights are stopped will be required to safely slow down and travel at no more than 40km/h when passing.

 Do I need to slow down if I am driving on the other side of the road?

 Vehicles travelling in oncoming traffic from the other direction will not be required to slow down.

 However, if there is an incident that has occurred in the middle of the road or on a median strip for instance, traffic in both directions would be required to slow down if lanes in both directions are affected by an incident.

 What is the penalty for breaking the SLOMO laws?

 The penalty for this offence is three demerit points and $300.

 The Road Safety Commission is overseeing a comprehensive two year monitoring and evaluation of SLOMO.
 This will capture trends and issues in relation to:

 - The safety of incident response personnel;

 - Community education effectiveness; and